 IGMP Query Version: Here, you can set the IGMP query version which the switch should use to send the queries.
 The switches support IGMP query versions v1 and v2.
-For EtherNet/IP applications, it is recommended that you activate version v2.
+For Ethernet/IP applications, it is recommended that you activate version v2.

 Query Interval: Here, you can set the interval at which the switch should send the queries.
+The value must be between ten and 3600 seconds.